Wall Street ends mixed after strong payroll and employment data - ExBulletin

 Probably the most important number for the Fed is the payroll figure, said Brian Jacobsen, senior investment strategist at Allspring Global Investments.

-Many traders are still betting on the Fed to scale back its rate hikes at its next meeting later this month, as several central bank officials have hinted.
+Many traders are still betting that the Fed will scale back its rate hikes at its next meeting later this month, as several central bank officials have hinted.
 Traders are still widely expecting the Fed to raise its overnight rate on Dec.
 14 by half a percentage point, after rising three-quarters of a point four times in a row.

 But expectations are rising for what the Fed will do in 2023.
-Treasury yields jumped immediately after the jobs reports came out on speculation that the Fed might finally raise rates higher than expected moments before.
+Treasury yields jumped again immediately after the release of the jobs report.
+This indicates that the Fed expects the Fed to remain committed to raising interest rates to keep inflation under control.

 Another month with a strong jobs report and scorching wage gains is a reality check for where we stand in the fight against inflation, said Mike Loewengart, head of model portfolio construction at Morgan Stanley.
 Global Investment Office.

-The good labor market data follows several mixed reports on the economy.
-The nations’ manufacturing activity fell in November for the first time in 30 months, for example, as the housing industry struggles under the weight of much higher mortgage rates.
+The strong jobs data follows several mixed reports on the economy.
+The nations manufacturing activity fell last month for the first time in 30 months, for example, while the housing industry struggles under the weight of much higher mortgage rates.
 Such data points had raised hopes that the Fed’s rate hikes would take effect and eventually bring inflation down.

 While Friday’s report showed hiring was stronger than expected, it also clearly demonstrated that the nation’s downward trend in hiring is continuing.
 November’s job gains matched the low seen in April 2021, which was the weakest since December 2020, when the number of jobs fell.